MarcusHsieh/ros2_ws/README.md

 ```

 ## You should have a `.vscode/c_cpp_properties.json` at root of workspace
-> This removes any issues with including ROS headers
+> This removes any issues with including ROS headers in code
 ```json
 {
     "configurations": [